fimassuda/document-converter-api/README.md

   must be completely written by you.
 - You will need to demo that your solution works for the example input in format #1 (string) that is attached.

-## Notes

-- Consider how extensible your solution would be if we introduced 3 additional formats.
-- The examples for each of the formats above are equivalent to each other.
-- Orderful's back end is built in Typescript using Nest.js & Node/Express.
-Ideally, your solution will be built with something similar, but overall we'd prefer a well-built & well-understood solution using technologies you're comfortable with over one where you're less sure of yourself.

-## What to expect in the interview
-- We'll get you to demo your solution and walk us through the app (so make sure it runs!), and then we'll talk about the code.

-## Description

-Document converter.

 ## Project setup

 ```bash